Images shot with Super-Takumar 55mm f1.8 and processed with Vintage Film presets

 The only answer I really have for this is because street photography.

-Regardless, whether you shoot in colour or monochrome, Chiang Mai has a fair few places you can head to for your street photography.
+Regardless, whether you shoot in colour or monochrome or with your phone or with a vintage lens on a Sony mirrorless like I did, Chiang Mai has a fair few places you can head to for your street photography.

 With enough time, each part of the city would really offer something different.

 To keep this sensible though, and to no more than a single day’s shooting, here are two places I suggest in particular.